The Cabinet of Dr. Caligari: Development

 Janowitz claims he attempted to commission the sets from designer and engraver Alfred Kubin, known for his heavy use of light and shadow to create a sense of chaos, but Kubin declined to participate in the project because he was too busy.
 In a conflicting story, however, Janowitz claimed he requested from Decla "Kubin paintings", and that they misread his instructions as "cubist painters" and hired Reimann and Röhrig as a result.
 David Robinson argues this story was probably an embellishment stemming from Janowitz's disdain for the two artists.
 Janowitz has claimed that he and Mayer conceived the idea of painting the sets on canvas, and that the shooting script included written directions that the scenery be designed in Kubin's style.
 However, the later rediscovery of the original screenplay refutes this claim, as it includes no such directions about the sets.
-This was also disputed in a 1926 article by Barnet Braverman in Billboard magazine, which claimed the script included no mention of an unconventional visual style, and that Janowitz and Mayer in fact strongly opposed the stylization.
+This was also disputed in a 1926 article by Barnet Braverman in Billboard magazine, which claimed the script included no mention of an unconventional visual style, and that Janowitz and Mayer in fact strongly opposed the stylisation.
 She claims Mayer later came to appreciate the visual style, but that Janowitz remained opposed to it years after the film's release.

 The set design, costumes and props took about two weeks to prepare.
 Warm worked primarily on the sets, while Röhrig handled the painting and Reimann was responsible for the costumes.
 Robinson noted the costumes in Caligari seem to resemble a wide variety of time periods.
 For example, Caligari and the fairground workers' costumes resemble the Biedermeier era, while Jane's embody Romanticism.
 Additionally, Robinson wrote, Cesare's costume and those of policemen in the film appear abstract, while many of the other characters' seem like ordinary German clothes from the 1920s.
 The collaborative nature of the film's production highlights the importance that both screenwriters and set designers held in German cinema of the 1920s, although film critic Lotte H. Eisner said sets held more importance than anything else in German films at that time.
 The Cabinet of Dr. Caligari was the first German Expressionist film, although Brockmann and film critic Mike Budd claim it was also influenced by German Romanticism; Budd notes the film's themes of insanity and the outcry against authority are common among German Romanticism in literature, theatre and the visual arts.
 Film scholar Vincent LoBrutto said the theatre of Max Reinhardt and the artistic style of Die Brücke were additional influences on Caligari.